Published 2026-06-25 · 23 min read

 The structural observation

 The leadership interviews are telling in this regard.
 The conversation is consistently about growth levers, market positioning, and the next product to launch - all legitimate priorities.
 What is largely absent is the customer's voice: what did someone actually experience trying to find their home, make their first investment, or unlock a property they already own?
 When most of your revenue comes from closing transactions, the whole organisation naturally optimises for closing more transactions.
 That is not a flaw in intent - it is what the business model rewards.
-The opportunity is to build something that pulls in the other direction: a product culture that is accountable for what happens to the user after the transaction, not just during it.

 Where the leverage is